someparty/someparty/source/articles/2022-04-04-titanic-lusitania.html.markdown

 It wasn't real, though - it was too wrapped up in the systems built to hold my attention by flattering my ego - so now I'm going to do without.

 Whatever I'm seeking post-40, recognition as some quippy, always-online personality isn't it.
 Free from those distractions, I'm hoping I can relearn how to engage with the world.
 I fully intend for that newfound clarity to reflect in the quality of what I'm producing.
-Given my reduced online footprint, your direct feedback is now all the more vital.
-It's just me and you, dear recipient, and you know how to reach me.
+However given my reduced online footprint, your direct feedback is now all the more vital.
+It's just me and you, faceless email recipient, and you know how to reach me.

 ###[Night Court](https://nightcourtpunk.bandcamp.com): "Titanic"
 ==Watch at [YouTube](https://youtu.be/B_MTdzfhgak) - Preview and purchase at [Bandcamp](https://nightcourtpunk.bandcamp.com/album/nervous-birds-too)==

-Vancouver trio [Night Court](https://nightcourtpunk.bandcamp.com) has a May 6 release slated for the second volume in their two-part debut.
+The Vancouver trio [Night Court](https://nightcourtpunk.bandcamp.com) has a May 6 release slated for the second volume in their two-part debut.
 The group emerged with *Nervous Birds!
 One* in December, a brisk and hooky slate of punky power-pop.
 The 12-song *Nervous Birds!
 Too* completes the group's manic brain dump of pandemic era songwriting, a set you can preview through the bright new single "Titanic."
 Last week, the song arrived with a video premiering at my old haunt of [Punknews.org](https://www.punknews.org/article/77038/night-court-titanic).
 There, bassist/vocalist [Jiffy Marx](https://jiffymarx.bandcamp.com/) commented:

 >"This video was a real group effort because we were low on time.
 We shot the band stuff in my basement the day after my birthday then I left to play some solo shows in California the next day.
 Dave did the puppet animation while I was gone and Emily got to warm up her acting muscles which we will have her fully flexing in future vids!"